-Mrs Inquieti-Lamb, Mrs Senior, Miss Parry, Mrs Oliver, Mrs Bowles, Miss Harbon and Miss Barlow would like to welcome you to the Foundation Unit.
+Mrs Inquieti-Lamb, Miss Stevenson, Miss Parry, Mrs Oliver, Mrs Bowles and Mrs Stocks would like to welcome you to the Foundation Unit.
 On this page you will find exciting class news, pictures and general information about the things your child has been doing in class.

 Topic plans have been included on this page as well as resources you can use at home to support your child's learning.

 If you have any ideas for this page please let us know!